SimonAwiti/AWS-cloud-practitioner-notes/README.md

 **List of modules**:
 Module 1 - Introduction to Amazon Web Services
-Module 2 - AWS Services
+Module 2 - Compute in the Cloud